Digital SLR photography — Stacking your photos to get extreme Depth of Field

 The idea is that you keep taking more shots, with each one focused slightly further into the scene until you end up with a series like the frog pics shown below.
 And here’s a suggestion: if you take more than one series of photos, try taking a shot of your thumb or some other thing in between each series so you have a clear division between each series of shots.
 Otherwise you could end up being confused about which files go into which series.

-You can see how if you combine the sharp bits of all of them you’ve got enough sharp regions to do the whole frog.
+You can see how if you combine the sharp bits of all of them you’ve got enough to do the whole frog.
 If your files need any colour correction, sharpening or any other effect then try to apply the same effects to each of them.
 Because you want them all to look pretty much the same.

 I’m going to be working in Adobe Photoshop from this point on.
 So if you were working in RAW up until this point then now’s a good time to export your files into something Photoshop can open, like TIF or JPG.

-Load the files
+Loading the files

-Photoshop then does a really cool thing which would not have happened if you had opened the files the usual way.
+Photoshop then does a really cool thing which would never have happened if you had opened the files the normal way.
 What it does is, look inside the EXIF data written inside each file to determine what kind of lens was used to take the photos.
 Then it compares that with its database of all the lenses it knows about.
 If it knows your lens, then it will remove the subtle kinds of distortion known to be created by that particular model of lens, to ensure that your layers align themselves better.

-The files open up into a document with multiple layers, with each layer aligned correctly
+The files open up into a document with multiple layers, with each layer aligned correctly over the others.

 Go to your Layers palette, and shift-click to select all of the layers at once.
+Then go to the Edit menu and select Auto-Blend Layers…

 Select the option to Stack Images and also select the option for Seamless Tones and Colors.